angarg12/angarg12.github.io/nucleogenesis/bower_components/angularjs-slider/README.md

 _Changing this value at runtime is not currently supported._

 **keyboardSupport** - _Boolean (defaults to true)_: Handles are focusable (on click or with tab) and can be modified using the following keyboard controls:

 - Left/bottom arrows: -1
 - Right/top arrows: +1
 - Page-down: -10%
 - Page-up: +10%
 - Home: minimum value
 - End: maximum value

+**reversedControls** - _Boolean (defaults to false)_: Set to true to reverse keyboard navigation:

+- Right/top arrows: -1
+- Left/bottom arrows: +1
+- Page-up: -10%
+- Page-down: +10%
+- End: minimum value
+- Home: maximum value

 **customTemplateScope** - _Object (default to null)_: The properties defined in this object will be exposed in the slider template under `custom.X`.